firojalam/firojalam-page.github.io/_pages/home.md

 ### [My interview with Sage](#my-interview-with-sage)

-Using Twitter and Applied Artificial Intelligence for Natural Disaster Relief
+**Using Twitter and Applied Artificial Intelligence for Natural Disaster Relief** "I think most important is finding the problem that is important to solve for the community"

 <video controls poster="{{ 'images/video-thum.jpg' | relative_url }}">
   <source src="https://f12.cf.brightcove.com/3764097123001/3764097123001_5968267905001_5968265117001.mp4" type="video/mp4">